-Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-core GamePlay Ads Research
+Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-Core GamePlay Ads Research

-Limassol, Cyprus, April 04, 2023 (GLOBE NEWSWIRE) -- An international game development company Nexters Inc. (NASDAQ: GDEV), today released the results of its research exploring gamers’ attitudes toward Non-core GamePlay Ads.
+Limassol, Cyprus, April 04, 2023 (GLOBE NEWSWIRE) -- An international game development company Nexters Inc. (NASDAQ: GDEV), today released the results of its research exploring gamers’ attitudes towards Non-Core GamePlay advertising.

 To conduct the research, Nexters asked its audience to fill in the survey form distributed right in the games — 5212 respondents across the USA, Europe, Japan, and Brazil participated in the research.